zijuncheng/PredictSales/README.md

 # Sales Prediction

-This is the solution to the [Kaggle Competition: Predict Future Sales](Kaggle) where one is required to predict the next monthly sales for each shop and item.
+This project is to provide a solution to the [Kaggle Competition: Predict Future Sales](Kaggle) where one is required to predict the next monthly sales for each pair of shop and item.

 ### Installation
 ----------------------------------
 ##### Data
-  This is provided by Kaggle.
+  This is provided by [Kaggle](Kaggle).

 ##### Install the Requirements